 - Car modifications – fitting bigger or wider rims, tires with lower thread walls, stiffer shock absorbers and suspension springs cause higher loads on the wheel bearing and can accelerate wear.
 Stick to rims, tires, shock absorbers and springs that are specified by the car manufacturer to minimize the impact on the longevity of the wheel bearings.

 At Advanced Mobile Autocare, we guarantee all our works and parts.
-We offer a convenient service to our customers when you need a wheel bearing done, but also we only use genuine parts that come with a warranty and an affordable price guarantee.
+We offer a wheel bearing replacement in Canberra when you need a wheel bearing done, but also we only use genuine parts that come with a warranty and an affordable price guarantee.
 Get a quote from us from today!